Make deployment previews your hub for continuous product review.

 - 4. Open a new pull request and celebrate 🎉

-Install our app on your GitHub organization.
+Install our app on your GitHub organization or repo.
 This lets us listen to webhooks and gives us permission to comment on your pull requests.
 You can install the app on a single repo or on your org itself — it's up to you.

-Check-in a file to your repo root.
-For each project you want on FeaturePeek, check-in a peek.yml file to your repo root.
+Check in a config file to your repo root.
+For each project you want on FeaturePeek, check in a peek.yml file to your repo root.
 You can track an unlimited number of projects on FeaturePeek.

 Ping our service after your build phase.
 Tell us when your pull request builds are ready by pinging our service.
-Our single-line command works with a number of CI platforms and container registries.
+Our one-line command works on all of the popular Continuous Integration platforms and container registries.

 Open a new pull request.
 That's it!
-Every new pull request opened will have a corresponding FeaturePeek environment.
-Once you merge it in, every new branch will be able to use our suite of collaboration tools.
+Every new pull request opened will link to a corresponding FeaturePeek deployment.
+You can also view all of your open deployments on your FeaturePeek dashboard.

-How does this work with front-ends that require backend services to display correctly?
+How does FeaturePeek work with frontends that depend on backend services?

 You can set environment variables to be the base URL of existing backend services that you host.
-Each FeaturePeek team has a namespaced route that you can whitelist in order to circumvent any CORS issues.
+Each FeaturePeek project has a single unique domain that you can whitelist in order to allow CORS requests or OAuth callbacks.

-Do people on FeaturePeek team need to be in my GitHub org?
+Do people on my FeaturePeek team need to be in my GitHub org?